ilastik/webilastik/README.md

 ## Applets (experimental)

-Applets are a UI concept; they usually will represent the user's intent on creating an Operator.
+Applets are a UI concept; they usually will represent the user's intent on creating an `Operator`.

 Applets are organized in a Directed Acyclic Graph, where the vertices are the Applets and the edges are `Slots` (see section below).